After a rocky stock, U.S. stocks are doing well in 2016, and emerging markets are doing even better, but strategists recommend staying away.

 Traffic to Trump hotels and casinos has taken a "YUGE" (to use a Trumpian phrase) hit since The Donald announced his candidacy for president, data from Foursquare show.

 A daily morning look at the financial stories you need to know to start the day.

-CNBC's Jackie DeAngelis reports on the oil market close.
+CNBC's Jackie DeAngelis reports on the oil close, live from the NYMEX.

 David Cay Johnston, Trump biographer, discusses his newest book, "The Making of Donald Trump" and his views on Donald Trump.

 Green Party presidential candidate Jill Stein downplayed concerns that she could help Donald Trump win the White House.